jjhvandervliet/test_project/book/intro.md

 As the hamiltonian is the observable for energy, we will explore how the energy eigenstates differ for the hamiltonian with and without RWA.

 ## We will in detail look at:
+- The derivation of JC Hamiltonian and discuss what the RWA is
 - The difference in eigenenergies for increasing decoupling
 - Changes in the wigner function of the ground state and the corresponding \(x\) and \(p\) distrubutions
+- How the RWA deviates of the RWA using the Lindblad master equation